mathiasverraes/15yearsddd/manuscript/einar-landre/essay.md

-# Agents, Domain objects on steroid
+# Agents, Domain objects on steroids
 #### From here to there and back again, Bilbo Baggins
 ## Introduction
 This essay explains dynamic domain modelling and argue why we need to make it a first class citizen of Domain-Driven design.